Bobbi Sykes

 Roberta "Bobbi" Sykes (16 August 1943 – 14 November 2010) was an Australian poet and author.
 She was a lifelong campaigner for Indigenous land rights, as well as human rights and women's rights.

 Early life and education

 Born Roberta Barkley Patterson in Townsville, Queensland, sometime in the 1940s, Sykes was raised by her white mother, Rachel Patterson, and never knew her father.
-Sykes says in her autobiography that his identity is unknown, and her mother told her a number of different accounts about her father; variously that he was Fijian, Papuan, African-American, and Native American.
-The most consistent and plausible version was that he was African-American soldier stationed in Australia during World War Two.
+Sykes says in her autobiography that his identity is unknown, and her mother told her a number of different accounts about him; variously that he was Fijian, Papuan, African American, and Native American.
+The most consistent and plausible version was that he was an African American soldier stationed in Australia during World War II.

 Although she fought hard for Australian Aboriginal rights, she herself was not of Australian Aboriginal descent.
 She was sometimes criticised for not correcting the record when others assumed she was Aboriginal.

 Early activism

 Sykes was expelled from St Patricks College at age 14 and, after a succession of jobs, including a nurse's assistant at the Townsville General Hospital from 1959 to 1960, she moved to Brisbane and then to Sydney in the early to mid-1960s, where she worked as a striptease dancer at the notorious Pink Pussycat Club in Kings Cross under the stage name of "Opal Stone".

 She became a freelance journalist and got involved in several national Indigenous activist organisations.
 She was one of the many protestors arrested at the Aboriginal Tent Embassy in July 1972.

 During the 1970s Sykes, along with Sue Chilly (also spelt Chilli), Marcia Langton, and Naomi Mayers, formed the Black Women's Action (BWA) group, which later evolved into the Roberta Sykes Foundation.

 She was involved in the creation and early development of the Redfern Aboriginal Medical Service, the National Black Theatre in Redfern, and in the setting up of Aboriginal Islander Dance Theatre in Glebe, which later became NAISDA, which nurtured Bangarra Dance Theatre.